synereo/blog.synereo.com/_posts/2015-03-18-crowdsale.markdown

 The crowdsale starts on **March 23rd, 8:00 PM GMT**.

 We are taking great care to secure and safeguard all funds in our hands.
+As well, AMP wallet use must receive external approval from a trustee.
 See our [Asset Policies document here.](https://docs.google.com/document/d/1zLBm8OHt5-81flihJ6iSKEm0WbRa6FL0mJ5ivBN34Po/edit?userstoinvite=greg@synereo.com&actionButton=1#){: style="display: block; text-align: left;"}

 ### How many AMPs are sold in this crowdsale?